-In simple terms, Google’s aim is to provide a top notch user experience and one of the ways they do this is by giving a competitive advantage to advertisers with the most relevant and highest quality ads.
+In simple terms, Google’s aim is to provide a top-notch user experience and one of the ways they do this is by giving a competitive advantage to advertisers with the most relevant and highest quality ads.
 To achieve this, they give each keyword within every AdWords account a “quality” rating based on numerous factors relating to user experience.
 Keywords with higher quality ads and more relevant landing pages will be given a higher quality score than a competitor who has poorer quality ads.

 Each new keyword in your account is given a starting quality score of 6.
 The following factors influence the quality score for each keyword by giving it a value between 1 and 10:

-- Expected click-through rate – By taking historical performance of your account (excluding the effect of ad position), Google will estimate the likelihood that a user will click on your ad.
+- Expected click-through rate – By taking the historical performance of your account (excluding the effect of ad position), Google will estimate the likelihood that a user will click on your ad.
 This is a good indicator of the relevancy of your ad to the search query.

 - Ad Relevance – This measures how closely your ad matches the keywords within your account.
-If your ad is recommending where to buy cheap flowers, but appears when someone is searching for the nearest fried chicken shop, you probably want to reassess your ad copy!
+If your ad is recommending where to buy cheap flowers but appears when someone is searching for the nearest fried chicken shop, you probably want to reassess your ad copy!

 - Landing page experience – This measures the relevancy, loading speed and usability of your landing page.
-Google aims to promote advertisers who will provide a top notch user experience.
+Google aims to promote advertisers who will provide a top-notch user experience.

 But why does quality score matter?